vidalab/meteor-html2jade/README.md

-## HTML to Jade Meteor JS app with Handlebars support
+## HTML to Jade Meteor JS App with Handlebars Support
 Convert HTML to Jade, process Meteor Handlebars tags (no spacing in between):
 + open tag '{{#'
 + close tag '/}}